More on the long time stability of Feynman-Kac semigroups: Applications

 where $\gamma_n = \sup_{K_n^c} \varepsilon \to 0$ as $n\to + \infty$, and $b_n=\sup_{K_n} \varepsilon \, W<+\infty$.
 This shows that Assumption~\ref{as:lyapunovgeneral} is satisfied.
 Assumptions~\ref{as:minogeneral} and~\ref{as:regularity} follow by arguments similar to those used in the proof of Proposition~\ref{prop:DMC}. \end{proof}

 The latter examples do not intend to form a complete overview of the possible practical cases.
-However, they seem characteristic of two typical situations: one where the confinement arises from the dynamics, and another where it comes from the potential $V=-f$.
-These two strategies correspond respectively to a Large Deviations context~\cite{kontoyiannis2005large} and a Diffusion Monte Carlo context~\cite{hairer2014improved}.
+However, they seem characteristic of two typical situations: one where the confinement comes from the potential $V=-f$, and another one where it arises from the dynamics.
+These two strategies correspond respectively to a Diffusion Monte Carlo context~\cite{hairer2014improved} and a Large Deviations context~\cite{kontoyiannis2005large}.
 They are both encoded in the condition~\eqref{eq:lyapunovgeneral}.